Your credit score determines your borrowing power and in many cases can be the difference between a simply good, and a great, interest rate.

 How do I get my credit score?

 Better treatment in the showroom

 Paying more for every financed purchase comes with another subtle but important factor.
 Walking into a car dealership with a 725 credit rating will get you the royal treatment.
 On the other hand, walk into that same dealership with a credit score of 540, and you may be treated differently.
-The dealer could tell you they might be able to sell you a car, but only from the used car lot.
-And by the way, they could extend a loan, but with your credit, they’ll charge 14% interest instead of 4%.
+The dealer might tell you they are be able to sell you a car, but with your credit, they’ll charge 14% interest instead of 4%.

 Though it’s unfair, people with good credit typically are dealt with differently when making a big purchase.
 This includes homes, cars, furniture and appliances.
 Life can seem better if you have good credit.
 So what can you do to improve your credit rating?